-Tropical Storm Isaias Expected To Make Landfall As A Hurricane In Carolinas
+Isaias Makes Landfall In North Carolina

 Further complicating matters is the coronavirus pandemic.
 In crowded storm shelters, it may be difficult to maintain social distancing to prevent the virus's spread.

-In a Sunday tweet, North Carolina Gov. Roy Cooper acknowledged the complications of managing both a pandemic and a tropical storm at the same time.
+In a Sunday tweet, North Carolina Gov. Roy Cooper acknowledged the complications of managing both a pandemic and a hurricane at the same time.

 "Our state has weathered more than our fair share of storms," he said.
 "We know how to plan, prepare & respond when it's over.
 Nothing about that has changed.
 But this time, we're gonna do it with a mask on.
 Helping your neighbors & loved ones is even more important as this storm approaches."